 At times, between social media feeds and curated playlists, it feels like our lives are nothing more than ad space to powerful companies.
 We’re walking Google Ads.
 Our smartphones, and thus our minds, are becoming bullet points in a prospectus, data points in reports.

 Tech is infiltrating every aspect of our lives, and it’s exerting more control and influence than we realize.
-I love technological advancement, and I consider myself an adapter, often one of the first in my group of friends and family and peers to try now, understand and assess later.
+I love technological advancement, and I consider myself an early adapter, often one of the first in my group of friends and family and peers to try now, understand and assess later.
 But not every advancement is welcome.